Dubrovnik was on my ‘must-see’ list, when I was planning a recent trip to Craotia.

-- Dubrovnik has been a subject of a number of high profile film productions and there are numerous excursions on offer where you can trail the filming locations and have pictures taken in your favourite scenes.
+- Dubrovnik has been a subject of a number of high profile film productions and there are numerous excursions on offer.
+You can trail the filming locations and have pictures taken in your favourite scenes.
 You’ll be mobbed by agents trying to sell these to you at the old town entrance, you can’t miss them!

-- Attitudes: In Old Town restaurants we found the attitude towards the customer seems quite blasé and sometimes even rude – we’ve been told to go to other countries when we tried to quiz the ingredients in a dish since it did not agree with me.
+- Attitudes: In Old Town restaurants we found the attitude towards the customer seems quite blasé and sometimes even rude.
+We’ve been told to go to other countries when we tried to quiz the ingredients in a dish which did not agree with me.

 - We booked accommodation for a week – that’s far too much for Dubrovnik.
 I would say a couple of days is plenty.

 - There are some beautiful seaside spots just outside Dubrovnik.
 Something like 5-10 minute drive away we found a very pleasant spot where we ended up going almost every day when it was not raining (we were very unlucky with the weather….).